Rodrigo Moya (photographer): Publishing and return to photography

-Despite his return to his archive, he has not returned to taking pictures.
-He says that he thinks digital photography is admirable (if used frivolously), he has not been able to adapt to it.
+Despite his return to his archive, he did not return to taking pictures.
+He said that he thought digital photography was admirable (if used frivolously), he was not able to adapt to it.

 Photographic style

-Although Moya's work has been favorably critiqued from an artistic viewpoint, he does not consider his work artistic, but rather documentary, with a passion for photography and social themes.
+Although Moya's work has been favorably critiqued from an artistic viewpoint, he did not consider his work artistic, but rather documentary, with a passion for photography and social themes.
 His influences include his parents, the work of Alfonso Morales Carrillo, Walker Evans, Lewis Hine, Robert Frank, Eugene Smith, Dorothea Lange and the Farm Security Administration, as well as various American photography magazines such as American Photography, US Camera and Life.
 One other important influence was Mexican photographer Nacho López, with Moya's work capturing everyday life in 1950s Mexico City comparable to that photographer.
-Moya stated once that his interest in photograph was to “document, explore and struggle to transform reality, to induce consciousness with moving or brutal photographs, of everyday topics but emotional.”
+Moya stated once that his interest in photograph was to "document, explore and struggle to transform reality, to induce consciousness with moving or brutal photographs, of everyday topics but emotional".
 He used his assignments as a photojournalist to take photographs of subjects he thought interesting or moving.

 He never considered himself a war photographer, although he often took photos related to it along with those of social upheavals.
 The archive contains images of numerous protests, revolutionaries, guerrilla fighters in Venezuela and Guatemala, and people in difficult situations.
 It also includes an execution by firing squad in Guatemala.
-When in Cuba, he took a series of photographs of Ché Guevara.
+When in Cuba, he took a series of photographs of Che Guevara.

 His work in Mexico City mostly relates to daily life in the capital, especially that of working class and poor people.
 He also took photographs of rural people and their lives in Mexico and Latin America, farmhands, laborers, teachers, students and fishermen.

 Although not very interested in the wealthy because of his politics, his father's connections with the theater and cinema allowed Moya to also take portraits of a number of famous people including Carlos Fuentes, Juan de la Cabada, María Félix, Celia Cruz, Juan José Arreola, Juan Soriano, Rita Macedo, Fanny Cano, Meche Carreño, Josephine Baker, Silvia Pinal, David Alfaro Siqueiros, Gabriel García Márquez, Emilio El Indio Fernández, Dolores del Río and his sister, dancer Colombia Moya. as well as many journalists, writers, actors and others who either never became famous or faded away.